-Actresses such as Barbara Stanwyck (Double Indemnity), Jane Greer (Out of the Past), Rita Hayworth (Gilda) and Lana Turner (The Postman Always Rings Twice) made names for themselves portraying femme fatales who tried to attain their hidden purpose by exploiting their feminine wiles such as beauty, mystique, and sexual allure.
+Actresses such as Barbara Stanwyck (Double Indemnity), Jane Greer (Out of the Past), Rita Hayworth (Gilda) and Lana Turner (The Postman Always Rings Twice) made names for themselves portraying femme fatales who tried to attain their hidden purpose by exploiting their sexuality and allure.
 Sometimes these women were also portrayed as victims of circumstance caught in situations from which she cannot escape.
 Other actresses who portrayed notorious femme fatales in more modern takes on film noir (often referred to as neo-noir) include Sharon Stone (Basic Instinct), Linda Fiorentino (The Last Seduction) and Kathleen Turner (Body Heat).

 Fatal Attraction also belongs to a group of similarly themed films that came out in the early Nineties.
-The ‘cuckoo-in-the-nest’ films featured the plight of middle class American families whose idyllic white-picketed lives and lushly furnished homes have been shattered by the invasion of a deranged outsider – usually with severe mental health issues.
+The ‘cuckoo-in-the-nest’ films featured the plight of middle class American families whose idyllic white-picketed lives and lushly furnished homes have been shattered by the invasion of a deranged outsider (who only really wants to be accepted/find a friend/avenge a past misdeed) – usually with severe mental health issues.
 These outsiders come in the guise of psychotic nannies, roommates, lodgers and step-mothers.
 This cycle of ‘psychological thriller’ titles were essentially big budget blockbuster variations of slasher movie conventions.
 Titles included Single White Female, Pacific Heights, The Hand that Rocks the Cradle and Unlawful Entry, and most of them featured variations on the femme fatale.
-Even Made-for-TV movies got in on the action with a slew of titles including Preying Mantis (starring Jane Seymour in an against type role as a sexiful serial killer) and The Perfect Wife all featuring vengeful femme fatales involved with convoluted plots to either further their own gain or help them obtain bloody revenge for a past misdeed.
+Even Made-for-TV movies got in on the action with a slew of titles including Preying Mantis (starring Jane Seymour in an against type role as a serial killer) and The Perfect Wife all featuring vengeful femme fatales involved with convoluted plots to either further their own gain or help them obtain bloody revenge for a past misdeed.

 While certainly not as box office friendly as Fatal Attraction or Basic Instinct, another erotic thriller from the early Nineties is camp cult favourite Poison Ivy.
 Starring Drew Barrymore and Sara Gilbert, Poison Ivy features Barrymore in provocative vamp mode and attempting to move in on Gilbert’s father and become the new matriarch of her friend’s family.
-Poison Ivy was directed by Katt Shea and was succeeded by a number of sequels – Poison Ivy II, Poison Ivy: The New Seduction and Poison Ivy IV: The Secret Society.
+Poison Ivy was directed by Katt Shea (who would later go on to direct The Rage: Carrie 2) and was succeeded by a number of sequels – Poison Ivy II, Poison Ivy: The New Seduction and Poison Ivy IV: The Secret Society.
 Whilst the sequels all headed straight to DVD they were still a massive hit amongst fans that were still obviously salivating for more.
 The series’ knowing campness and highly charged scenes of sexual prowess combined with overwrought revenge schemes and sociopathic anti-heroines appears to be a winning formula.
 The last instalment, Poison Ivy: The Last Seduction featured the exploits of Violet – sister of the original ‘Poison Ivy’ from the first film.
 She has her sights sight on destroying the family of her childhood friend Joy, whose father Violet holds responsible for tearing her own family apart.
-The Poison Ivy films were springboards for several actresses including Jaime Pressly and Alyssa Milano and of course the first film helped Drew Barrymore reinvent herself from cute child actress to vampish siren.
+The Poison Ivy films were springboards for several actresses including Jaime Pressly and Alyssa Milano and of course the first film helped Drew Barrymore reinvent herself and establish some distance between the roles she portrayed as a younger actress.
 The success of the series is undoubtedly due to its unabashed willingness to be as daring and trashy as it can be and still have fun.
 According to film editor John Rosenberg, who worked on the third instalment of the series, as well as on titles such as The Convent and Body Count: “They reinforce the risk and potential bad consequences for men who get involved with seductresses.”(See below for full interview).

-Most recently Cody Diablo penned Jennifer’s Body – another ‘seduction horror’ flick that wears its erotic influences on its bloodied sleeve and generated the next incarnation of the femme fatale as demonically possessed school girl.
+Most recently Cody Diablo penned Jennifer’s Body – which, amongst other things (including peer pressure, friendship, the pressures and anxieties faced by young women in high school and wider society), features aspects of the ‘seduction horror’ flick.
+It wears its influences on its bloodied sleeve and has generated the next incarnation of the femme fatale as demonically possessed school girl.

 In all her guises and various incarnations – from 'The Vamp' to the 'Bunny Boiler' to the 'Demonically Possessed Prom Queen', the smouldering glances, devious conniving and deceptive intentions of the femme fatale look like they’ll be with us for some time to come.
 Proving to be one of cinema’s most compelling archetypes, she has what it takes to slink along with the times, making herself irresistible to generation after generation…